gaolongsen/gaolongsen.github.io/_news/announcement_8.md

 ---
 layout: post
-date: 2023-08-15 16:11:00-0400
+date: 2023-10-01 16:11:00-0400
 inline: true
 related_posts: false
 ---

-PhD student &#8594; **PhD Candidate**: PhD oral qualify exam passed!
-Thanks for all committee's work and their advisements!
+**Oral Presentation at [IROS 2023](https://ieee-iros.org/)** - Delighted to present my space servicing paper in Detroit.
+Thanks to the IROS committee for their encouragement and backing.
+Say hello to Detroit! :smiley: :hand: